Last updated on February 1, 2023

 Set Overview

-We’ll be returning to Adventure World Zendikar, not mean Eldrazi World Zendikar.
-Rosewater confirmed that there will be no Eldrazi in Zendikar Rising, but we’ll still see their influence and the ramifications of the stories from sets past.
+This is the return to Adventure World Zendikar, not mean eldrazi World Zendikar.
+There are no eldrazi in Zendikar Rising, but we still see their influence and the ramifications of the stories from sets past.

-Three planeswalkers will be featured, and all three will be very well known characters who have appeared several times before in Magic sets.
+Three well-known planeswalkers who have appeared several times before in Magic sets are featured in Zendikar Rising.

-Unsurprisingly there will be full-art lands in Zendikar Rising, a signature of the Zendikar plane.
+Unsurprisingly there are full-art lands in Zendikar Rising, a signature of the Zendikar plane.

 Story

-In a nutshell, Nahiri is returning to her home plane of Zendikar in Zendikar Rising after the stories of Innistrad and Ravnica.
-Nissa is also from Zendikar, and not coincidentally, is also in the set.
-Finally Jace is there too for some reason (of course).
+In a nutshell, Nahiri returned to her home plane of Zendikar in Zendikar Rising after the stories of Innistrad and Ravnica.
+Nissa is from Zendikar, and not coincidentally, is also in the set.
+Finally, Jace appears too for some reason (of course).

 Set Mechanics